Curriculum

 Training Objectives

-Postdoctoral training in psychology occurs under the supervision of licensed psychologists and occurs over a one to two year period.
+Postdoctoral training in psychology occurs under the supervision of licensed psychologists and occurs over a one-to-two year period.
 Based upon Ohio state law and the criteria for listing in the Association of Psychology Postdoctoral and Internship Centers (APPIC), there are no year-specific objectives for training.
 The following goals and objectives are forwarded to the State Board of Psychology each year when our program reports the individuals under supervision for the upcoming year.
 Specifically, at the conclusion of training (one - two years), the:

 • Fellow will be able to provide clinical care in a manner which is sensitive to individual differences of all persons, is non-discriminatory, and which respects and protects human and civil rights.